A primal-dual flow for affine constrained convex optimization: Numerical Experiments

 In \cref{eq:P_theta-X}, $T$ is block diagonal and $ \mathcal T_\theta(p_i,q_i) = $ for all $1\leqslant i\leqslant mn$.
 For $Y =( s,\bm \lambda)\in\R^{3mn}$, it is not hard to find that $f^*(Y) = \frac{1}{2\rho}\nm{s}^2 + \dual{s,\xi}+\psi^*(\bm{\lambda})$, and thus the function \cref{eq:cal-Fk} becomes

 where $Z_k ={} \beta_{k+1}\left(\bm \lambda_k-\beta_k^{-1}\mathcal AX_k\right) $ and $Y_k(\bm{\lambda})= X_k-\theta_k\mathcal A^{\top}\bm\lambda$.

-As motivated by the first example (cf. \cref{fig:Semi-PDPG-l1-l2-warmup}), in line \ref{algo:wram} of \cref{algo:Im-PD-ROF}, we consider a warming-up step to provide a reasonable initial guess $(X_0,\bm{\lambda}_0)$ and therefore enhance the performance.
+As motivated by the first example (cf. Figure \ref{fig:Semi-PDPG-l1-l2-warmup}), in line \ref{algo:wram} of Algorithm \ref{algo:Im-PD-ROF}, we consider a warm-up step to provide a reasonable initial guess $(X_0,\bm{\lambda}_0)$ and therefore enhance the performance.
 Besides, in step \ref{eq:d-rof}, the linear SPD system has special sparse structure that $T_k$ is a $2\times 2$ block matrix with each block being diagonal (see \cref{eq:P_theta-X}) and

 where $H_{11}$ is block diagonal and both $H_{12}$ and $H_{22}$ are block tridiagonal.
 Hence, we consider the incomplete Cholesky factorization (cf. \cite[Chapter 10]{saad_iterative_2003}) as a preconditioner and apply preconditioned CG to step \ref{eq:d-rof} to obtain an approximation with relative residual $\leqslant 10^{-8}$.